neat-log/neat-log/README.md

 For an immediate render.
 Helpful outside of a use function.

+### `neat.reset()`

+Reset the ansi-diff-stream instance.
+Can help fix broken lines or other weird printing output.
+Happens automatically on terminal resize.

 ### `var output = require('neat-log/output')`

 Get a tagger for your template literals to make them nicer.
 Removes spaces and stuff™.